What is credit?

 Understanding your credit limit can help control your spending.
 Keep your balances below 30% of the credit limit for each credit card.
 Some cards may not show your credit limit, which can, in turn, affect your credit score.

 For more information on credit, visit this course.

 Credit cards are financial tools that allow you to pay for goods and services “on credit” with the idea that you will repay them at the end of every billing cycle.
-When choosing between credit cards, keep in mind that they vary between annual fees, rewards and benefits, interest rate, etc.
+When choosing between credit cards, keep in mind that they vary between annual fees, rewards, and benefits, interest rates, etc.

 While you should use credit cards wisely, it is important to remember that paying in cash will not help you to build credit.